Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 You start questioning yourself or feel like you have no support.
 You’re the topic of conversation at parties once you leave (for the early bedtime, of course!).

 So, what do you do?
 How do you respond when someone criticizes your parenting?
+Take a deep breath, friend.
+Here are a few things to tell yourself:

 1. Remind yourself why you do what you do

-Once in a while, people’s unsolicited comments can actually help you decide what to do.
+Once in a while, people’s unsolicited comments can help you decide what to do.
 We get so caught up in ourselves that hearing opposing views can add a fresh take on it.

 Other times, people’s criticisms just further cement your beliefs, which isn’t bad either.